 To call the late Dr. Charles Krauthammer an opinion writer is a vast understatement. a Pulitzer Prize winner, he wrote a popular column for the Washington Post .
 He died from intestinal cancer in 2018.

-To call Dr. Charles Krauthammer an opinion writer is a vast understatement.
-He is a Pulitzer Prize winning journalist whose Washington Post column is widely syndicated.
-With wit and wisdom he addresses a wide variety of headlining topics, as well as some more mundane, including politics, economics,education, relationships and lifestyle.
-His previous background as a practicing psychiatrist qualifies him to comment on medical issues with insight and experience.
+With wit and wisdom he addressed a wide variety of headlining topics, as well as those more mundane, including politics, economics,education, relationships and lifestyle.
+His previous background as a practicing psychiatrist qualified him to comment on medical issues with insight and experience.

 You will find Dr. Krauthammer on The Washington Post .
 You may not always agree with him, but I think you will appreciate his creative use of words to express his well thought opinions.

 “One measure of human moral progress-amid and despite the savageries we visit upon each other-is how we treat the innocent in our care. ” Charles Krauthammer

 I appreciate all of you who are following Watercress Words, and if you aren’t I invite you to join the wonderful people who are.
 You can meet some of them in the sidebar, where you can click on their image and visit their blogs.
 Use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.